 Abbe Brown, Smita Kheria, Jane Cornwell, and Marta Iljadica

-Contemporary Intellectual Property: Law and Policy, fifth edition, offers a unique perspective on intellectual property (IP) law, unrivalled amongst IP textbooks.
+Contemporary Intellectual Property: Law and Policy, sixth edition, offers a unique perspective on intellectual property (IP) law, unrivalled amongst IP textbooks.
 An accessible introduction to IP law, it provides not only a comprehensive account of the substantive law, but also discusses the overarching policies directing the legal decision-making, as well as areas for further debate.
-Intellectual property law is an increasingly global subject, and the book introduces the relevant European and international dimensions to present a realistic view of the law as it actually operates.
+Intellectual property law is an increasingly global subject, and the book introduces the relevant European and international dimensions—along with the implications of Brexit—to present a realistic view of the law as it actually operates.
 It explores IP law as an organic discipline, evaluating the success with which it has responded to new challenges.
 Images and diagrams, with analysis of key cases and key extracts, are all incorporated alongside the author commentary to clearly illustrate the core principles in IP law.
 Exercise, questions, and discussion points are provided to help the reader to engage with the material, and additional material is provided in the Online Resources.
-Beyond providing an up-to-date account of IP law, the text examines the complex policies that inform modern IP law at the domestic (including Scottish), European, and international levels, giving the reader a true insight into the discipline and the shape of things to come.
+Beyond providing an up-to-date account of IP law, the text examines the complex policies that inform modern IP law at the UK, European, and international levels, giving the reader a true insight into the discipline and the shape of things to come.
 The focus is on contemporary challenges to IP law and policy, and the reader is encouraged to engage critically with the text and the subject matter.
 The book has been carefully developed to ensure that the complexities of the subject are addressed in a clear and approachable way.